ellisonch/esolang-semantics/README.md

-This project is a collection of formal semantics (in the K framework) for esoteric programming languages.
+This project is a collection of formal semantics (in the [K Framework](http://www.kframework.org/)) for esoteric programming languages.

+Readable versions are available as pdfs for [Befunge](/befunge93/befunge.pdf) and [Brainfuck](/brainfuck/bf.pdf).